 A spirits manufacturer produces congeners during the fermentation or distillation process.

 During this process, a spirits producer will convert sugars into alcohol using different strains of yeasts.
-The yeasts convert amino acids naturally present in the sugars to ethyl alcohol, also known as ethanol.
+The yeasts convert sugars to ethyl alcohol, also known as ethanol.

 But ethanol isn’t the only byproduct of the fermentation process.
 Congeners are there, too.